 When making the payment they might be given the choice of sending Sterling or Euros.

 If the account the money is being sent from is a euro account, the money can be converted to Sterling before the payment is made but the sender may incur a cost.
 To make sure you receive the amount intended, you’ll need the sender to make allowance for any fees their bank might apply.

 Alternatively if they choose to send Euros, when we receive the payment in Euros, we will convert the amount received into pounds before depositing it to your account on the same day.
 We convert the Euros received using a rate set for the day – this is based on the global foreign exchange market but is not the real or mid-market rate.
 This means if you send Euros to your Starling account you will likely receive fewer pounds than you might expect based on a mid-market calculation.

 We’re not currently able to receive USD payments or any other currency into your Starling account, but don’t worry – we’re working on it!

 More than just an FX service

 But that’s not all.
 When you download the Starling Banking app to send money abroad, you’ll create a free personal or business current account (or both!).
-You may be surprised at how many great features this will offer you, including interest paid on your mobile-only current account.
-We give you the digital tools to help you manage your money including real time transaction notifications to your phone, daily spend and monthly spending insights by category and merchant.
+You may be surprised at how many great features this will offer you, including interest paid on your mobile current account.
+We give you the digital tools to help you manage your money including real-time transaction notifications to your phone, daily spend and monthly spending insights by category and merchant.